kuzudb/kuzudb.github.io/docs/data-import/csv-import.md

 only appear to start a new row in your CSVs.
 It cannot appear inside column values, e.g, inside a string column between "...CRLF...".
 `COPY FROM` commands will fail if this happens.
 You should instead use '\n' character to specify line breaks inside your strings.
 - **Wrapping strings inside quotes:** Kùzu will accept strings in string columns both with and without quotes.
-- **Comments in CSV Files:** You can start a sequence of lines at the top of your CSV files with `#`, which will be ignored as comments.
+- **Header line:** Header lines, if exists, are the first lines and ignored by the CSV reader.
+A header line can be added to your
-You cannot have comments after actual lines of your CSV file start.
+   CSV files for your convenience but the CSV reader, both for CSVs for node as well as relationship tables, assumes a fixed order of columns, so simply ignores the header row.

 ## `COPY FROM` a CSV File to Node Tables
 Let us consider a `User(name STRING, age INT64, reg_date DATE, PRIMARY KEY (name))` node table with the name, age, and reg_date predefined properties.